taublast/MauiEF/README.md

 </details>

-Notice 2 constructors here, one for the EF migrator and one for our app consumption. **Database.Migrate();** creates database file if it doesn't exist and applies provided migrations.
+Notice 2 constructors here, one for the EF migrator and one for our app consumption. **Database.Migrate();** creates the database files if it dowsn't exist and applies provided migrations.

-You might also want to implement the **Database.EnsureDeleted();** method for debug purposes, to wipe out the data at start.
+You might maybe want to implement the **Database.EnsureDeleted();** method for debug purposes, to wipe out the data at start.

 In case you have a breaking app change you might also want change the database filename to recreate the db from scratch for existing users.